silakilicoglu/hyperskill_project/CoffeeMachine/README.md

 # COFFEE MACHINE

-This [project](https://hyperskill.org/projects/68) is part of the Python Core and Introductory Machine Learning in Python track from Hyperskill
+This [project](https://hyperskill.org/projects/68) is part of the Python Core and Introductory Machine Learning in Python track from Hyperskill.

 ## Learning Outcomes